djeada/Databases-Notes/notes/11_security_best_practices/01_backup_and_recovery_strategies.md

 |   Snapshot Created     |
 |   (Point-in-Time Copy) |
 +------------------------+

-- The production database continues to run without interruption.
-- The snapshot can be backed up or moved without affecting the production load.
 ```

+In this setup, the production database continues to operate without interruption while the snapshot is created.
+The snapshot can then be backed up or moved without affecting the production workload.

 **Example with LVM Snapshots:**